Ed Gordon (journalist): CBS and NPR (2004–2006)

 Gordon became a correspondent for the CBS News program 60 Minutes II in November 2004; the show ran until 2005.
 After Tavis Smiley left National Public Radio (NPR), Gordon began hosting a show on NPR titled News & Notes, a show with a similar focus on African-American issues that he hosted from 2005 to 2006.

-Recent work (2006–present)
+Recent work (Since 2006)

 From 2006 to 2010, Gordon hosted the syndicated talk show Our World with Black Enterprise.

 BET announced in March 2010 that Gordon would return to the network to host "a variety of news programs and specials."
-Gordon's latest series Weekly with Ed Gordon premiered on October 3, 2010 with a one-on-one interview with Representative Charles B. Rangel, who was undergoing an ethics issues at the time.
+Gordon's latest series Weekly with Ed Gordon premiered on October 3, 2010, with a one-on-one interview with Representative Charles B. Rangel, who was undergoing an ethics issues at the time.
 In the program, Gordon also discusses news and culture with a four-member panel.
 The show ran until March 2011.

 In the fall of 2016, Gordon hosted a weekly primetime newsmagazine on Bounce TV, Ed Gordon.

 In 2020, Gordon released a book, Conversations in Black: On Power, Politics, and Leadership.

+In 2023, he returned to BET as a reporter for the newsmagazine America in Black, a co-production with the CBS News.
+He also appeared several times on the second season, released in 2024.
+He interviewed President Joe Biden in July 2024.